My Plantiful Cooking

 Also get a FREE high-protein vegan recipe eBook + weekly new recipes!
 Unsubscribe anytime.

-Pour the batter into an 8x8 baking pan lined with parchment paper.
-Top it with banana slices, if desired.
+Step 3: Transfer batter to an 8x8 baking pan lined with parchment paper and smooth it out.
+Optionally, top with banana slices.

-Bake for 20-25 minutes or until the edges are golden.
-Let banana flapjacks cool completely before slicing.
+Step 4: Bake for 20-25 minutes, until firm and golden.
+Transfer banana flapjacks to a cooling rack to cool completely before slicing.

 ✔️Helpful tips

-• To produce a clean cut, use a sharp knife, and wipe the knife clean with a kitchen towel between each cut.
+• Use a sharp knife for slicing - This is to produce a cleaner cut.
+Also, wipe your knife clean with a kitchen towel between each cut.

 A sliced tray of banana flapjacks on a parchment paper.